Details of one-off funds provided by the PCC and grant funding the PCC has successfully brought into Suffolk are provided below:

 Suffolk allocation

 In 2020, following a successful application, the MoJ confirmed new funding of £34,535 for the 6-month period between 1 October 2020 to 31 March 2021 and a further £71,716 for the 1-year period between 1 April 2021 to 31 March 2022.
-The funding would employ 1.81FTE ISVAs and further detail can be found in the PCC decision paper 20-2020.
+The funding would employ 1.81FTE ISVAs and further details can be found in the PCC decision paper 20-2020.

-In 2021, following a further successful application to the Fund, the MoJ awarded £472,560 (£223,545 in 2021/22 and £249,015 in 2022/23) for the 2-year period between 1 April 2021 until 31 March 2023 to employ a further 6FTE ISVAs and IDVAs.
-The MoJ also committed to extending the previously awarded funding for a further 1-year period between 1 April 2022 to 31 March 2023 at the same rate of £71,716.
+In 2021, following a further successful application, the MoJ awarded £472,560 (£223,545 in 2021/22 and £249,015 in 2022/23) for the 2-year period between 1 April 2021 until 31 March 2023 to employ a further 6FTE ISVAs and IDVAs.
+The MoJ also extended the previously awarded funding for a further 1-year period between 1 April 2022 to 31 March 2023 at the same rate of £71,716.
 Further detail can be found in the PCC decision paper 19-2021.

-In 2022, a further successful application was awarded totalling £324,144 (£71,742 in 2022/23 and then £126,201 in years 2023/24 and 2024/25) for the employment of 3FTE additional ISVAs located in the Sexual Assault Referral Centre (SARC).
-The MoJ also announced that funding for the provision of the existing ISVAs and IDVAs would be extended by a further two-year period between 1 April 2023 to 31 March 2025 totalling £641,462 (£320,731 in each year).
+In 2022, another successful application was awarded totalling £324,144 (£71,742 in 2022/23 and then £126,201 in years 2023/24 and 2024/25) for the employment of 3FTE additional ISVAs located in the Sexual Assault Referral Centre (SARC).
+The MoJ also announced that funding would be extended for a further two-year period between 1 April 2023 to 31 March 2025 for the existing ISVAs and IDVAs totalling £641,462 (£320,731 in each year).
 Further detail can be found in the PCC decision paper 26-2022.

-Between 2023/24 and 2024/25, Suffolk will benefit from an addition 10.81FTE posts through the MoJ ‘National ISVA and IDVA Fund’:
+Between 2023/24 and 2024/25, Suffolk will benefit from an addition 12.81FTE posts through the MoJ ‘National ISVA and IDVA Fund’:

 1 Lead ISVA to work cases and engage with under-represented groups